 In the early years, offerwalls did not always offer the best user experience and at times, users would return to the gameplay frustrated by the experience.
 But as we’ve developed product improvements and the quality of advertisers has increased, the offerwall UX has improved significantly.
 Rather than driving users out of your app, users that convert in the offerwall and engage actually have higher session frequency.
 According to our data, users who engage increase their play frequency by 1.6x.

 Let’s look at this in greater detail:

 Quality advertisers, quality offers

-Some developers still worry that the offers provided by advertisers will be similar to the low quality surveys of the early offerwall days.
-A quick look at ironSource’s offerwalls dispels this idea - a range of offers are available for users to choose from, like reaching a certain in-game level, unlocking a character, or making an IAP - all from high quality advertisers.
-This amount of choice is in fact an important reason why the offerwall is such a popular ad unit among users and helps maximize developers’ revenue.
+Some developers still worry that advertisers’ offers will be similar to the low quality surveys of the early offerwall days.
+But nowadays, users get a range of direct-to-consumer offers, like reaching a certain in-game level, unlocking a character, or making an in-app purchase - all from high quality advertisers.
+This diversity of options increases the users’ experience, and it’s an important reason why the offerwall is such a popular ad unit among users - and helps maximize developers’ revenue.

-The earliest versions of offerwalls had little-to-no customer support functions, meaning if the user ran into any bugs - like not receiving their reward after completing an offer - then they would have to get in contact with the developer and/or leave a negative review on the app store.
+The earliest versions of offerwalls had little-to-no customer support functions, so if the user ran into any bugs - like not receiving their reward after completing an offer - they would have to get in contact with the developer and/or leave a negative review on the app store.

-The ironSource offerwall has a button for users to easily access our internal customer support team for any bugs they experience - this team is also in close communication with developers and advertisers to guarantee a smooth flow for all stakeholders.
+Today, if users experience any bugs, the Tapjoy offerwall has a button for users to easily access our internal customer support team.
+Not to mention, this team also closely communicates with developers and advertisers to guarantee a smooth flow for all stakeholders.